 Any company that offers products and services directly to the end-user will set up an appealing customer journey to build lasting relations and attract new target groups.Ever since big players like Amazon or 3M put customer-centricity at the core of their business strategies, people’s expectations towards interacting with a company have significantly changed, establishing a new standard across all industries.

-That is even more the case with technological and digital advancements like social media and mobile apps, which have made it easier than ever to communicate directly and on a personal level with a large number of customers.
+That is even more the case with technological and digital advancements like social media and mobile apps, which have made it easier than ever to communicate directly and personally with many customers.
 But with the promise of such immediacy, entirely new challenges arise.

 Simply asking customers for their opinions and ideas via Facebook or Twitter does not make for an efficient, controllable addition to a company’s innovation or product development processes.

-What is needed is an approach of customer engagement specifically shaped to utilize the sweet spot between manageable structures and creative collaboration.
+What is needed is an approach to customer engagement specifically shaped to utilize the sweet spot between manageable structures and creative collaboration.

-The best way to do so, is setting up a dedicated infrastructure for hosting and conducting a broad range of innovation and co-creation projects.
-In digital times such an initiative comes along with the task of handling huge amounts of data and customer interaction.
+The best way is to set up a dedicated infrastructure for hosting and conducting a broad range of innovation and co-creation projects.
+In digital times such an initiative comes along with handling huge amounts of data and customer interaction.

-Therefore, companies should look for a solution that is able to consolidate all this information to a manageable outcome that can be used for innovation initiatives right away.
+Therefore, companies should look for a solution that can consolidate all this information to a manageable outcome that can be used for innovation initiatives right away.

 Ultimately, this leads to implementing a process whose most important purpose is to bridge customer relations with relevant contact points inside a company’s organization.

-Setting up such a framework is one thing, filling it with life and motivating target groups to actively participate is the other.
+Setting up such a framework is one thing.
+Filling it with life and motivating target groups to actively participate in the other.
 This article will offer some guidance on …

 … why customer innovation is relevant for running a successful business